UnionInternationalCheminsdeFer/OSDM/organization.md

 ## Evolution Process

-As customer and business **need change**, the specification needs to evolve continuously.
+As customer and business **needs change**, the specification needs to evolve continuously.
 To address the need for improvement the project has been setup in an **agile manner**.